thevoiceless/raytracer/README.md

 S
 cx cy cz r
 kdr kdg kdb kar kag kab ks nspec

+## Output

+If an input file is passed as a command-line argument, a PPM file with a matching name is created.
+If no input file is specified, the resulting file is just named "output.ppm".

 ## Notes
 This raytracer is extremely slow.
 Seriously.
 Everything is done with the CPU, and the code itself is very inefficient (but works).
 I might go back at some point and clean it up (like passing all objects by reference), or I might not.